Julian/BuildingAnInterpreter/08-Interpreter.rst

 -------------

-Interpreting bytecode will take place within a main loop similar to the CPython VM's main loop (``ceval.c``) or PyPy's main loop.
+Interpreting bytecode will take place within a main loop similar to the `CPython VM's main loop <https://github.com/python/cpython/blob/2.7/Python/ceval.c#L1102>`_ or `PyPy's main loop <https://bitbucket.org/pypy/pypy/src/a69d4a5a96389cf0d5478ff9fad898e52153fa92/pypy/interpreter/pyopcode.py?at=default#cl-177>`_.
+A giant loop that simply performs whatever bytecode instruction is at the current position we're processing.

-A "program counter" will keep track of which position within our bytecode we're interpreting.
+A program counter should keep track of that position within our bytecode.
 Our interpreter will read sequentially through the bytecode sequence, possibly moving the program counter to some other position (if you implement a jump or conditional expression in a later exercise).

 Along with a stack (an RPython list), we'll implement our plan.